Egocentric vision: History

 The idea of using a wearable camera to gather visual data from a first-person perspective dates back to the 70s, when Steve Mann invented "Digital Eye Glass", a device that, when worn, causes the human eye itself to effectively become both an electronic camera and a television display.

 Subsequently, wearable cameras were used for health-related applications in the context of Humanistic Intelligence and Wearable AI.
 Egocentric vision is best done from the point-of-eye, but may also be done by way of a neck-worn camera when eyeglasses would be in-the-way.
 This neck-worn variant was popularized by way of the Microsoft SenseCam in 2006 for experimental health research works.
-The interest of the computer vision community into the egocentric paradigm has been arising slowly entering the 2010s and it is rapidly growing in recent years, boosted by both the impressive advanced in the field of wearable technology and by the increasing number of potential applications.
+The interest of the computer vision community into the egocentric paradigm has been arising slowly entering the 2010s and it is rapidly growing in recent years, boosted by both the impressive advances in the field of wearable technology and by the increasing number of potential applications.